Activities in the monument include bird watching, hiking, interpretive programs, nature walks, and wildlife viewing.

 Activities in the wilderness include backpacking, bird watching, camping, fishing, hiking, horseback riding, stargazing, and wildlife viewing.

-A guided tour of the Gila Cliff Dwellings is usually offered daily at 11 am during dayling savings time and at 1 pm during standard time.
+A guided tour of the Gila Cliff Dwellings is offered daily at 11 am and will be offered again at 1 PM if staffing permits.
 Please note that the tour begins at the cliff dwellings, approximately one-half mile from the Gila Cliff Dwellings trailhead.
 Please plan to depart from the trailhead 20 to 40 minutes before the tour start time in order to make the tour on time.
 Guided tours are subject to staff availability.
-Guided tours are not offered on busy holiday weekends when higher visitation to the dwellings makes guided tours impractical.
-Self-guided tours are available throughout monument hours.
+Self-guided tours are available throughout monument hours and rangers or volunteers are always available to answer questions at the dwellings.

 Call the Gila Visitor Center during business hours at 575-536-9461 to get the latest informaton.